 - More than 100 positive feedbacks = load posting restriction lifted.

-- Fewer than 100 positive feedbacks (but no negative feedback or complaints raised) = load posting activity will increase to 100 loads at a time with the ability to increase payment terms to 30 days end of month, if requested and approved.
+- Fewer than 100 positive feedbacks (but no negative feedback or complaints raised) = load posting activity will increase to 100 loads at a time with the ability to increase payment terms to 30 days end of the month if requested and approved.

 We will then review the account only on request.